 - Approval by the Health Sciences Evaluation and Selection Committee.
-This committee bases its recommendation on the following screening criteria: - Health Sciences Application and three specific letters of reference. - b.
+This committee bases its recommendation on the following screening criteria: - a.
+Health Sciences Application and three specific letters of reference. - b.
 Interview during screening process. - c.
-Practical examination. - d.
-Grade point average of 2.5 and appropriate courses.
+Grade point average of 2.75 and required courses. - d.
+Writing sample